daddel80/notepadpp-multireplace/README.md

 | Remove Leading Zeros (Non-decimal)             | `\b0+(\d*)`         | `$1`           | Yes   | No            |

 ## Option 'Use Variables'
 Activate the '**Use Variables**' checkbox to employ variables associated with specified strings, allowing for conditional and computational operations within the replacement string.
 This Dynamic Substitution is compatible with all search settings of Search Mode, Scope, and the other options.
-The functionality relies on the [Lua engine](https://www.lua.org/).
+This functionality relies on the [Lua engine](https://www.lua.org/).

-**Note**: Utilize either the `set()` or `cond()` command in 'Replace with:' to channel the output as the replacement string.
+**Note**: Utilize either the [`set()`](#command-overview) or [`cond()`](#command-overview) command in 'Replace with:' to channel the output as the replacement string.
 Only one of these commands should be used at a time.

 ### Variables Overview
 | Variable | Description |